14 Lucky Charms to Motivate and Inspire You

-Ladybugs are popular insects worldwide and many cultures believe that they bring luck.
+Ladybugs are popular insects worldwide, and many cultures believe they bring good luck.
 In German-speaking countries, they are literally called lucky bugs: "Glueckskaefer"

-And all ladybugs are not created equal in the luck department; the deeper red their color and the more spots they have, the luckier you'll be!
+All ladybugs are not created equal in the luck department; The deeper red their color and the more spots they have, the luckier you'll be!

-If you want to be luckier, be careful around these cheerful-looking insects, since killing a ladybug can bring you misfortune.
+Be careful, however, around these cheerful-looking insects.
+Killing a ladybug can bring you misfortune.

-Ladybugs are cute, and they can make excellent lucky symbols.
+Ladybugs are cute and are excellent lucky charms.
 Some ideas for ladybug charms include creating a cute ladybug pot for your computer desk, painting rocks to look like ladybugs, or having fun with other ladybug crafts.

 Lucky Number Seven Charms

 Growing up, you may have heard that seven was the luckiest number, but did anyone tell you why?
-The number seven has been connected with luck, with perfection, and with gaining knowledge in many cultures throughout history.
+The number seven is connected with luck, perfection, and knowledge in many cultures.

-One reason for this might be that the number seven has special mathematical properties.
+One reason might be that the number seven has special mathematical properties.
 The ancient Greeks called 7 "the perfect number," the sum of 3 (triangle) and 4 (square), which are perfect forms.
-Seven also crops up in a number of prominent places:
+Seven is an important number in other ways, too:

 - There are 7 days of the week.